 This residential building is located in the historic centre of the city.
-It comprises two apartments, two duplex and a retail unit on the ground floor.
+It is comprised of two apartments, two duplexes with a retail unit on the ground floor.
 The facade follows a similar layout as the surrounding buildings, but alternately combines balconies and bay windows.

 The building is located in the centre of Astorga, a town in the province of León, northern Spain, a highly cultured and historical area.
 Its façade is oriented towards one of the main plazas of the town, from which some of the most emblematic buildings, such as the Cathedral and Gaudi’s Episcopal Palace, can be seen.

 The building occupies a highly exposed corner, with a contemporary urban façade.

 The skin of the block becomes a monolithic element perforated with a series of openings to capture the southern and eastern light.
 Windows, balconies and bay windows are combined in a rhythmic fashion and create a singular pattern, which wraps around the block.

 Bay windows become hanging elements made of stainless steel; the protruding balconies are clad with a black matt metal closure while the main block is covered with a light limestone cladding.